etn-ccis/blui-react-component-library/docs/AppBar.md

 It supports three modes:

--   Dynamic: Automatically switches between the `expandedHeight` and the `collapsedHeight` as the page is scrolled.
+-   Snap: Automatically switches between the `expandedHeight` and the `collapsedHeight` once the window is scrolled past the `scrollThreshold`.
 -   Collapsed: Stays permanently fixed at the `collapsedHeight` (like a standard AppBar).
 -   Expanded: Stays permanently fixed at the `expandedHeight`.